Mónica Ocampo

-Mónica Ocampo Medina (born 4 January 1987) is a Mexican professional footballer who plays as a forward for CF Pachuca and the Mexico women's national team.
+Mónica Ocampo Medina (born 4 January 1987) is a former Mexican professional footballer who last played as a forward for CF Pachuca and the Mexico women's national team.
 She has also been a member of Mexico's U19 and U-20 teams.

 Club career

+Indiana and Atlanta Beat

 From 2006 to 2009, Ocampo played with W-League club FC Indiana.

 In 2010, she signed with Atlanta Beat in the WPS.
 She made 17 appearances for the club and scored three goals.

+Sky Blue

 On 11 January 2013 she joined Sky Blue FC in the new National Women's Soccer League (NWSL).
 On 26 June 2013, Ocampo scored goals in the 85th and 92nd minute to lead Sky Blue to a 2–2 tie with FC Kansas City.
 On 10 August, Ocampo scored two goals in a 3–3 tie between Sky Blue and the Chicago Red Stars.

 Ocampo was voted player of the week in the NWSL on 19 June 2013 and player of the month for August 2013.
 Although she only started nine out of the 22 matches that Sky Blue played in the regular season, she scored a higher percentage of goals per minute of playing time than any other player in the league.
 She was awarded the Golden Boot as Sky Blue's most prolific scorer.

+Pachuca

+In 2017, Ocampo began playing for Pachuca in the Liga MX Femenil.
+She competed in the Copa MX Femenil where her team went undefeated in the and emerged as the champions by defeating Tijuana in the final with a 9–1 score, with Ocampo herself scoring two goals.
+Pachuca thus became the first women's football team in Mexico to win an official tournament.
+She also won the league title in the Clausura 2025 season.

+Ocampo retired from playing after the Apertura 2025 season.